mostafa-meerzad/typescript-with-mosh/topics.md

 `let name: string = "mostafa"` this is how to annotate the variable type in **Ts**

-**typescript** compiler can detect the type of our variables by their values which means we don't always need to annotate the type for variables, if you don't declare a variable but not initialize it to a value **Ts** compiler assumes it's type as **any**
+**typescript** compiler can detect the type of our variables by their values which means we don't always need to annotate the type for variables, if you declare a variable but not initialize it to a value **Ts** compiler assumes it's type as **any**

 ```ts
 let name: string = "John";